jimmejardine/qiqqa-open-source/docs-src/Notes/How to build Qiqqa from source.md

 ```

 Note: do NOT forget to set the `NASMPATH` environment variable as indicated or the MSVC build process will fail anyway, this time with an error report like: "`[...]"C:\Program Files\Microsoft Visual Studio\2022\Community\VC\nasm.exe"[...] process failed with exit code 1."` due to the `nasm.exe` not having been copied there by the install batch file.
 Simply re-running the `install_script.bat` batch file again *after* having set up `NASMPATH` as indicated in the code above fixes this remaining issue.

+### Note on Node/JS tools/scripts

+The project uses several Node/JS scripts to generate/update/patch the MSVC project files, update the `owemdjee` README documentation, etc.
+For these to work, `node` must be installed on the development machine, preferably using `nvm` / nvm for Windows, as you can then easily switch between installed node releases for testing further JavaScript-based code & projects, such as website generators.
+However, installing `node` does not suffice: we use several npm packages in these gen/patch scripts!
+The quickest way to get these packages installed *globally* in a way that's compatible and easy to use for every project on the developer machine, fetch the git utility scripts in the github repo: https://github.com/GerHobbelt/developer-utility-commands (suggestion: place these in `/z/tools/` f.e., where `/z/` is our local drive's development tree root directory).
+Then run the `npm-install-global-required-packages.sh` bash script in there (using bash-for-windows, which is installed as part of git-for-windows) to install all npm packages that we need for this Qiqqa development project, e.g. the `json` commandline tool.